 What can Cathy talk about?
 Cathy’s knowledge and leadership at OFFMA allows her to discuss in depth the mission and activities of OFFMA.
 With over 30 years in agriculture, she is able to impart a wealth of knowledge about Ontario farming as well.
 From highlighting unique Ontario farms beyond apples, strawberries and pumpkins to discussing how farming is changing in the 21st century, Cathy can take you behind the scenes of our direct marketing farm industry.

-Leslie Forsythe, President, Ontario Farm Fresh Marketing Association, secretary treasurer Forsythe Family Farms 2009 Inc.
+Leslie Forsythe, Spokesperson, Ontario Farm Fresh Marketing Association and co-owner Forsythe Family Farms 2009 Inc.

 Forsythe Family Farms 2009 Inc. is located in Greenbank, Ontario ; their 3rd and final location.
 Working alongside her husband Jim and sons, their market garden and agri-tourism farm is open May through till Christmas.
 The Forsythe’s sell what they grow directly to the public through their on farm market and at various farmers markets which their sons attend.
 Their most popular crops are strawberries, peas, beans and pumpkins.